Hindringham

 Tithe Award 1839: Owner: Benjamin Brett; Occupier: John Clarke

-Census 1741: Benjamin Daulton, mill employee (living with 4 orphan children)
+Census 1841: Benjamin Daulton, mill employee

 White's 1845: John Clarke, miller & baker